mozilla/addon-sdk/static-files/md/dev-guide/cfx-tool.md

 #### `cfx run` ####

-This tool is used to run the extension code.
+This command is used to run the add-on.

 **Supported Options:**